 Of course!
 Just remember your learning curve when you were first keeping chickens.
 What were the most important things you needed to know to care for your flock in the first days, weeks and months?
 What do you wish you had known when you were first getting started?
 When you train a chicken sitter, don’t bog them down with unnecessary details: Keep it short, simple and straightforward, and emphasize the most important aspects of chicken keeping that apply to your flock, such as whether they need to be locked up or if you experience run-ins with certain predators.

 Given the choice, a pet sitter who has experience with poultry should be given preference over one who does not.
 Furthermore, a novice chicken sitter with absolutely no experience with chickens but a penchant for birds, would be preferable over someone who has a fear of chickens or is squeamish around birds.
-It may sound obvious, but someone who has affection for your flock, rather than someone who is afraid or wary of these animals, will provide them with better care.
+It might sound obvious, but someone who has affection for your flock, rather than someone who is afraid or wary of these animals, will provide them with better care.

 If you choose to train a friend, neighbor or relative to care for your flock while you are away, insist on having them over to show them the ropes before you leave.
 Give them a tour of the coop and food/supplement storage area.
 Show them where fresh water can be accessed and how to open and close the coop door.
 Leave a short, detailed list for them to reference while you’re away, including important phone numbers and emergency contacts.

-Where Do I Find A Chicken Sitter?
+Where Do I Find a Chicken Sitter?

 In an ideal world, you’d hire a sitter who’s familiar with chickens, lives nearby and comes with good references and recommendations.
 The advantages to hiring a person of this caliber are many: You don’t have to worry about inconveniencing neighbors, friends or relatives with your chicken-watching request, and you can rest easy knowing that a reputable sitter is doing a great job.
-You may or may not choose to give a chicken sitter access to your home—because flocks live outdoors, many sitters can simply bypass the house and go straight to the backyard.
+You might or might not choose to give a chicken sitter access to your home—because flocks live outdoors, many sitters can simply bypass the house and go straight to the backyard.
 Plus, some sitters will still collect mail, check on the house and water plants if you ask them to.

 Ask many questions of any potential chicken-sitter, including names and numbers of their references, their breadth of experience and comfort level, and other services they provide.
 Don’t be afraid to interview sitters at your home and see how they are around your birds, and don’t feel obligated to hire someone you feel less than completely comfortable with.